Unboxed-Software/solana-course/content/intro-to-anchor.md

 ## `declare_id!`

 The `declare_id!` macro is used to specify the on-chain address of the program (i.e. the `programId`).
 A new keypair is generated when an Anchor program is built for the first time.
-This keypair will be the default keypair used to deploy the program.
+This keypair will be the default keypair used to deploy the program unless specified otherwise.
 The corresponding publickey is used as the `programId` specified in the `declare_id!` macro.

 ```rust
 declare_id!("Fg6PaFpoGXkYsidMpWTK6W2BeZ7FEfcYkg476zPFsLnS");